 The first few days of quitting

 As the days pass cravings will occur less and less often.
 They will grow weaker until you’re not thinking of smoking for days, then weeks, then months at a time.

 But in the first few days most people have nicotine withdrawal symptoms such as irritability and strong cravings.
 Most nicotine leaves the bloodstream within a day but nicotine withdrawal symptoms typically last 2 to 4 weeks (and sometimes longer) as your body adjusts to being free of nicotine.

 If you have strong cravings or nicotine withdrawal symptoms:

-- Talk to one of Quitline's Quit Specialists, or request a Quitline callback.
+Talk to one of Quitline counsellor, or request a Quitline callback.
 We've got lots of ideas and tips to help you stay quit.
 Give us a call on 13 7848.
 We can support you over the next few days and weeks.

-- If you're finding the first few weeks really tough, nicotine replacement therapy (NRT) products or quitting medications (Champix or Zyban) can help to take the edge off cravings and nicotine withdrawal symptoms.
-In fact, using Quitline with either NRT or a quitting medication is the most effective quitting method.
-Combination therapy (using NRT patches with a fast-acting NRT product like mouth spray or gum) is also really effective, especially when used with Quitline.
+If you're finding the first few weeks really tough, stop smoking medications can help to take the edge off cravings and nicotine withdrawal symptoms.
+In fact, using Quitline with stop smoking medications like nicotine replacement therapy (NRT) or prescribed tablets, is the most effective quitting method.

 More tips to help you stay smokefree in the first few days